zenml-io/blog.zenml.io/_posts/2022-06-29-k8s-orchestrator.md

-Now, why would we want to orchestrate ML workflows natively in Kubernetes in the first place when ZenML already integrates with [Kubeflow](https://www.kubeflow.org/) which can run jobs on Kubernetes for us?
+Now, why would we want to orchestrate ML workflows natively in Kubernetes in the first place when ZenML already integrates with [Kubeflow](https://www.kubeflow.org/), which can run jobs on Kubernetes for us?
 Well, Kubeflow is an awesome, battle-tested tool, and it certainly is the most production-ready Kubernetes orchestration tool out there.
 However, Kubeflow also comes with a lot of additional requirements and general added complexity that not every team might want:
-Kubeflow Pipelines (kfp) alone requires a list of 21 other packages aside from Kubernetes, it includes an UI that you might not need as well as a lot of Google Cloud specific functionality that is essentially dead code if you are using a different cloud provider.
+Kubeflow Pipelines (kfp) alone requires a list of 21 other packages aside from Kubernetes, it includes a UI that you might not need as well as a lot of Google Cloud specific functionality that is essentially dead code if you are using a different cloud provider.
-Most importantly, someone needs to install it on your cluster, configure it, and actively managed it.
+Most importantly, someone must install it on your cluster, configure it, and actively manage it.

 If you are looking for a minimalist, lightweight way of running ML workflows on Kubernetes, then this post is for you: